department-of-veterans-affairs/vets-api/docs/setup/running_natively.md

 ### Running a rails interactive console

 - `rails console` -  runs an IRB like REPL in which all of the API's classes and environmental variables have been loaded.

+Prior to EKS, ClamAV (the virus scanner) was deployed in the same process as Vets API.
+With EKS, ClamAV has been extracted out into it’s own service.
+Locally you can see the docker-compose.yml config for clamav.

+### Options
+#### Option 1: Run ONLY clamav via Docker

+You can either run:
+`docker-compose -f docker-compose-clamav.yml up` - this will run ONLY clamav via docker

+After that, follow the native instructions and run `foreman start -m all=1`